zenml-io/zenml/README.md

 ZenML is built to support teams working together.
 The underlying infrastructure on which your ML workflows run can be shared, as can the data, assets, and artifacts in your workflow.

-You can quickly share your stack with anyone with ZenML by exporting them with:
+In ZenML, a Stack represents a set of configurations for your MLOps tools and infrastructure.
+You can quickly share your ZenML stack with anyone by exporting the stack:

 ```
 zenml stack export <STACK_NAME> <FILENAME.yaml>